Luke White, 6th Baron Annaly

-Luke Richard White, 6th Baron Annaly (born 1953), is a British hereditary peer and former Government Whip in the House of Lords, who sat on the Conservative benches.
+Luke Richard White, 6th Baron Annaly (born 1954), is a British hereditary peer and former Government Whip in the House of Lords, who sat on the Conservative benches.

 Background and education

-The only son of the first-class cricketer, the 5th Baron Annaly, and Lady Marye Isabel Pepys (died 1958), eldest daughter of the 7th Earl of Cottenham, his parents divorced in 1956 when he was two.
+Lord Annaly is the only son of the first-class cricketer, the 5th Baron Annaly, and Lady Marye Isabel Pepys (died 1958), eldest daughter of the 7th Earl of Cottenham.
+His paternal grandmother was Lady Lavinia Spencer, daughter of the 6th Earl Spencer, therefore, he is the second cousin of Diana, Princess of Wales and a third cousin of William, Prince of Wales, and Prince Harry, Duke of Sussex.
+His parents divorced in 1956 when he was two.

 Educated at Eton College and the Royal Military Academy Sandhurst, he later attended the Royal Agricultural College, Cirencester, receiving a Diploma in Rural Estate Management.

 White joined the Royal Hussars becoming Lieutenant in 1974, and served in Northern Ireland.

 Lord Annaly succeeded upon his father's death on 30 September 1990 as a Baron in the Peerage of the United Kingdom, a title created in 1863.

 Family

 Lord Annaly married Caroline Nina Garnett (born 1960), younger daughter of Colonel Robert Hugh Garnett MBE and Elizabeth Ann Arthur, in 1983.
 They have four children, including an only son and heir apparent, Luke White (born 1990); their daughters are Lavinia (born 1987), Iona (born 1989) and Clemmie White (born 2001).

 After divorcing, the Lady Annaly married secondly, in 2015, Richard Bott FCA.